Carro, Abound and Droply: What Makers Need To Know

 Carro makes their money in two ways, first they receive 5% of each sale of a partner product, and they charge retailers who wish to have 10 or more brand partnerships a tiered subscription fee.
 There is no fee for makers to join Carro.
 Makers previously on Abound and/or Droply are not automatically transitioned to Carro and must sign up to use Carro.

 Long story short: the Abound wholesale marketplace no longer exists.
 And Carro, while an interesting exposure opportunity, is not a marketplace.
 So if you’re looking for a wholesale marketplace to sell to shops, you’ll need to consider Faire or its competitors.
+If Faire is on your radar, our Making Faire Work course is the clearest guide to what the platform actually requires today — and whether the numbers make sense for your business.

 More Free Wholesale Marketplace Resources For Indie Brands: